-find the following numbers under [their respective classes.
-I only take those who may fairly be considered in the rank of labouring men :---
+find the following numbers under their respective classes.
+I only take those who may fairly be considered in the rank of labouring men:-

-MAI LE ADULTS.
+sefer accessors with a serial MAI LE ADULTS.

-Class I. (Government employ) Píyádás 87
+Class I. (Government em ploy) Pívádás 4.10 87

 Class II.
-(Professionals) Musicians 1795
+(Professionals 1795

-W. M. M. M. Harve Party & March ( Personal servants 12,194
+A LEAN LAND SERVICE A TOPE Personal servants 12,194

 Class III.
 Sweepers 153

 Service.
 Water-carriers 3

 Unspecified 7924

 Cartmen 144

-Class V. Bullock-drivers 17
+Class V. Bullock-drivers 1 17

 Conveyance of goods.
 Palki-bearers 4802

 Boatmen 18,315

-all designed that they a first Well-diggers 6
+STREET SEA THE PLEASE OF THE Well-diggers 6

-Mat-makers 151
+THE REPORT OF THE PARTY OF THE Mat-makers 151

 Class VI.
 Basket-makers 143

 Poorer sorts of craftsmen.
 Cane-workers 273

-1 oorer sorts of craftsmen.
+1 out of sorts of craftsmen.
 Cotton-spinners 21

-constraining the pair of the second Cotton-weavers 20,009
+AT THE PARTY OF TH Cotton-weavers 20,009

-Street of the state of the stat Shoe-makers 1253
+School of Party Services Shoe-makers 1253

 Bird-catchers 16

 Class VII.
-(Beggars 6495
+Beggars 6495

-Miscellaneous.
-Labourers 45,539
+Miscellaneous. { Labourers 45,539

-11 iscentilleous.
-Unemployed 5,257
+Di toccittite de.
+(Unemployed 5,257

-CANALE DARK ARE SPREED.
-A REAL FOR
+THE THE REAL PROPERTY.
+Total 124,597

 The population of Jessor District is 2,075,021.
 Taken by castes, therefore, there are 551,073 persons belonging to labouring classes, or more than one-fourth of the total population.
-According to occupation, there are 124,597 male adults. who may fairly be considered in the rank of labouring men, or 373,791 males, females, and children, comprising over one-sixth or the total population.
+According to occupation, there are 124,597 male adults, who may fairly be considered in the rank of labouring men, or 373,791 males, females, and children, comprising over one-sixth or the total population.
 The discrepancies between the results obtained from the Caste and Occupation Statements, probably arise from the fact that a large proportion of the semi-Hinduised aboriginal tribes (who are here entered as labourers) are in reality cultivators.
 But they form the lowest class of husbandmen, and on the approach of famine abandon their fields to seek hired labour, and are thus thrown on the labouring population.